dejbug/dejbug.github.io/index.md

 --- https://en.wikipedia.org/wiki/Galley
 """

-A fantasy is a type of mental virus which relies mostly on ears for reproduction.
+A fantasy is a type of virus which relies mostly on ears for reproduction.

 # Future #2